the-anna-project/annad/doc/concept/anna.md

 ### challenges
 Making the described concept successful is a matter of challenges, their complexity and their order in which Anna learns from them.
-Having a shit load of CLGs and letting Anna backpropagate on problems that are way to complex at the beginning will lead to nowhere.
+Having a shit load of CLGs and letting Anna back-propagate on problems that are way to complex at the beginning will lead to nowhere.
 It is important what types of challenges she solves, and in which order she solves such challenges.
-Compare that to the average person not familar with chemistry.
+Compare that to the average person not familiar with chemistry.
 When you ask me to cause a specific chemical reaction using some chemicals, I will probably only blow up the lab.
 Thus it is important how we teach Anna.

 ### modification
 To reach the AI level of intelligence a lot of modifications in the code base need to happen.
-In the first place this modifications need to be done by humans within ones lifestime.
+In the first place this modifications need to be done by humans within ones lifetime.
 It is very very unlikely that all modifications necessary to reach the AI level can be done by humans.
 The necessary work is way to complex and time consuming.
 Only the coordination of humans might be an issue here.
 Thus the overall goal to make AI happen is to make Anna be able to